 Sichuan-Inspired Dan Dan Noodles Recipe (Dan Dan Mian)

-A bowl of warming, saucy, and little spicy Dan Dan Noodles recipe (dan dan mian) with crispy ground pork crumbles, creamy dan dan sauce, and Sichuan chili oil is a flavor explosion that will wow your taste buds!
+A bowl of warming, saucy, and little spicy Dan Dan Noodles recipe (dan dan mian), made with shirataki noodles, crispy ground pork crumbles, creamy dan dan sauce, and Sichuan chili oil is a flavor explosion that will wow your taste buds!
 Pair this Sichuan-inspired dan dan mian with blanched Asian leafy greens and finish with a touch of toasted nuts, I guarantee this Keto take on dan dan noodles will leave you wanting for more!

 This post is sponsored by the National Pork Board.
 I’m honored to be a part of the campaign to share one of my favorite childhood dishes and how to make it taste extra authentic, using ground pork.
 The opinions are my own.